 If I had to pick the most critical element to a successful weight training program, it would be workout improvements.
 In order to see the true benefits of resistance type training, one needs to constantly improve.
 This element is probably the most important aspect when it comes to weight training, yet it is the least discussed.

-Simply showing up to the gym and using the same exercises, sets, repetitions, rest, and weight will not produce the desired effect your looking for.
+Simply showing up to the gym and using the same exercises, sets, repetitions, rest, and weight will not produce the desired effect you're looking for.
 Sure, this type of training may yield a certain amount of results, in the beginning.
 However, your body will adapt to these variables and will come to a state of equilibrium.
 That is, your body will stop adapting and over time, will stop making any additional improvements.
 Since you are not making any additional effort to improve, your body will also stop making efforts to grow.

 I see this phenomenon everyday at the gym.
 I see the same guys showing up day after day, doing the same thing over and over, and never ever seem to get stronger or make additional gains.
 The fact of the matter is this.
 If you want to get the full benefits from weight training, you have to make constant improvements in your routine.
 The improvements I'm referring to are as follows: